Charliechen114514/CCIMXDesktop/README_EN.md

 >
 > The document has been automatically deployed on Gihub Actions: Project document address [CCIMXDesktop: Main Page](https://charliechen114514.github.io/CCIMXDesktop/)

-## 💡 Future Plans
+## 💡 Future plans

 - 🚀 Plan to write and provide more external basic programs:
 - 💬 Chat room (planned to be similar to QQ)
 - ⏰ Alarm clock APP
 - 🖼️ Image browser
 - 🎨 Image processor
 - ✏️ Simple text editor
+- ✏️ MarkDown reader
+- 🛜 Network viewing assistant
+- 🧮 Pocket calculator
 - 🔌 Serial port assistant
+- ✅ Task List

-- 🤖 Image processor local image processing and simple reasoning (face recognition)
+- 🤖 Image processor to process images locally and do simple reasoning (face recognition)
+- ⚙ Basic settings (similar to IOS, but many are more ornamental)

 ------